nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 JABPro aims to solve the problem of HR managers having to sort through tons of job applications.

-It makes their life easier by allowing them to easily fetch important info about job applicants such as their contact details, application status etc.
+It makes their life easier by allowing them to easily fetch important info about job applicants such as their contact details, application status etc. In addition, JABPro also provides them with the ability to quickly fetch summary stats to get an insight on the overall performance of applicants in their interviews.
+Lastly, JABPro also has a built-in event management app that allows them to efficiently note down interview schedules with applicants.

-It serves as a one-stop addressbook for managing job applications.

 ### User stories